Heba Yue: Service under Erzhu Rong

-In 526, Heng provice was overran by rebels under Xianyu Ahu (鮮于阿胡) from Shuo province, so Heba Yue decided to join the Wei commander, Erzhu Rong, who made him a general.
+In 526, Heng province was overran by rebels under Xianyu Ahu (鮮于阿胡) from Shuo province, so Heba Yue decided to join the Wei commander, Erzhu Rong, who made him a general.
 Soon, he was appointed as a Chief Controller.
 Erzhu Rong held Heba Yue in high regard, as their ideas were often consistent with each other.

 By then, Erzhu Rong had gathered a larger army and wanted to support the imperial court.
 He told Heba, "Now the Empress Dowager (Empress Dowager Hu) reigns, and her cronies run the government.
 The bandits are rising in droves, and the realm is in chaos.
 Time and time again, the imperial army has been dispatched only to be defeated one after another.
 My family have received the state's grace for generations and shared both joy and sorrow.
 I wish to personally lead my troops and horses into the capital, cleanse the emperor's entourage and eliminate the rebellions from the outside.
 What is the plan for the path of victory?"
 Heba responded, "To accomplish the extraordinary, one must make use of extraordinary men.
 General, your troops and horses are elite, and your status is high.
 If you raise the banner of justice, subjugate the rebels and uphold our lord, then wherever we go we will conquer, and whoever we face we will vanquish.
 As the ancients said, "Morning plans cannot be done in the evening, and words cannot be spoken when the emperor arrives."
 This was what they meant."
 Impressed by his response, Erzhu Rong exclaimed, "Your words show the ambitions of a true man!"